-We have been part of the Campus Crusade family for over 42 years.
+We have been part of the Campus Crusade family for over 44 years.

-Upon completing his Ph.D. in Polymer Science & Engineering at UMass Jan 8, 1977, Allan joined the staff of Cru.
+Upon completing his Ph.D. in Polymer Science & Engineering at UMass on Jan 8, 1977, Allan joined the staff of Cru.
 After two years of training at Central Connecticut State University in New Britain, he became the director at M.I.T. in Boston.
-Tricia became the women’s director atM.I.T. in 1980, the year we were married.
+Tricia (who had been the women's director at Boston College) became the women’s director at M.I.T. in 1980, the year we were married.
 The ministry at M.I.T. experienced great favor from the Lord and in several years became the largest per capita Cru work in the Northeast.

 Later, in the mid-'90s, Steve asked Allan to help launch Cru's first website.
-The Lord revealed that simply placing The Four Spiritual Laws online in various major languages attracted growing interest from seekers around the globe.
+The Lord revealed that simply placing "The Four Spiritual Laws" online in various major languages attracted growing interest from seekers around the globe.
 That led to the formation of the WorldLINC ministry, which merged in 2006 with another Cru ministry named Global Media Outreach.
 This later ministry became a separate 501(c3) in 2011 and Allan was loaned to them through June 2017.

 We have three children: Christina (who is married to Daniel Janek), Joshua (married to Lauren), and Daniel.
-Our youngest son (30) is severely autistic and lives in a dedicated Christian community in Georgia for special needs adults with developmental disabilities.
+Our youngest son (31) is severely autistic and lives in a dedicated Christian community in Georgia for special needs adults with developmental disabilities.

 Tricia and Allan see the need to help others who care for special needs adults prepare for their future.
 Hence, we sensed God wanted her to pursue law in part to take care of Daniel's future needs as well as help others facing this difficult situation.
 Tricia also serves on the Board of Wesley Glen Ministries (where Daniel happily resides) in a volunteer capacity.

 Would you prayerfully consider contributing to our work?
 One key reason is that your gifts will go toward a very effective, worldwide outreach partnership.
 Cru's goal is to offer everyone on earth multiple opportunities to come to know Christ and grow in their faith through 2033, the 2,000th anniversary of Christ's death and resurrection.
 For example, in May 2020 the Jesus Film Project [a ministry of Cru] recorded over 168 million people who were exposed to a clear Gospel presentation, and over 12.5 million indicated decisions for Christ.

 A second is Tricia’s focus on "the least and the lost.”
-There is a rapidly growing number of adults with severe atypical behaviors and few Christian environments where they can live and be well taken care of.
+There is a rapidly growing number of adults with severe atypical behaviors yet few Christian environments where they can live and be well taken care of.
 Tricia is working to ensure Wesley Glen continues to develop as one of those 'safe' places and becomes a model for others.

 for asking God what He would have you contribute to help meet our ongoing needs!
 We would be very grateful for your gifts.